Rjesh2006/5G-Architectures/5g--(S.BA)_Architectures.md

    - Supports monetization and optimization of 5G capabilities.

 ## 3. BSF (Binding Support Function)
-   - Comparable to 4G's Session Binding Function on the Diameter Routing Agent.
+   - Comparable to 4G's Session Binding Function on the Diameter Routing Agent
    - Becomes necessary with multiple PCF systems in the network.

 ## 4. SCP (Service Communication Proxy)